Anthony Benjamin: The Ealing School of Art: Groundcourse

 Working with Nancy Patterson, a Canadian artist and industrial model maker, they started making maquettes for larger pieces, using both the opaque and the transparent, fluorescent coloured Perspex.
 Intense heat was used to bend the shiny, expensive and unforgiving material into undulating ribbons that flowed off the rectangular 'bases' that were fixed to the walls.
 The reflections danced and enchanted viewers.
 Roland Penrose, director of the ICA, was very supportive and arranged to have the work, which included related paintings shown there in 1966.
-Norbert Lynton, Dennis Bowen, David Bindman and others wrote enthusiastic reviews.
+Norbert Lynton, Dennis Bowen, David Bindman, and others wrote enthusiastic reviews.
 Photographers loved the work.
 Theatrical celebrity photographer Lewis Morley took some wonderful photos of the work as well as many innovative portraits of Benjamin.
 Similar shows were held soon after at the Oxford Museum of Modern Art and at the Winchester Contemporary Art Society.
 Pieces were also shown at the Gimpel Fils Gallery in Davies Street and a show arranged for the new Gimpel & Weizenhoffer Gallery on Madison Avenue in New York.

 When Benjamin moved on in 1965 to teach at Winchester College of Art, he managed to convince the reluctant but adventurous head of the college, sculptor Heinz Henges, to accept Eno on the Diploma in Painting Course, although as the authorities later observed when discussing the 'Eno Problem': "Eno was not a Painter, and had no intention of becoming one."
 He did eventually receive a Diploma for Painting although he never made any actually 'paintings'.
 He was interested in painting soundscapes, not landscapes.
 He and Anthony remained in contact.

 In the early 1970s, Eno, as a member of Roxy Music, started developing music using synthesisers.
 After a long and enthusiastic conversation about the new possibilities, Anthony was inspired to make some screen prints that paralleled visually the effects that Eno produced with electronics.
 Working in partnership with master silkscreen printer, Kevin Harris, the suite of six images they named Roxy Bias was the produced by a complicated method of interchangeable stencils and endless colour proofing.
 The titles, Ringing Filter, Butterfly Echo, Inverse Echo, Erase Function, Multi–Mode Jitter, all came from the realm of electronic music.
 The images effectively demonstrated Benjamin's visionary conception and Harris's patience and incredible skill.
 Together, they achieved a remarkable partnership.
 The colours and images vibrated and danced on the surfaces, a visual and joyful equivalent of music creating "maximum visual aggression".
 The suite was very successful and won several major graphic prizes the first at the San Paulo Biennale in 1974.

-In the late 1990s, after several years of working only in pencil and graphite, Benjamin started painting again in colour on large canvasses inspired by frequent visits to Marrakech, where he became immersed in colour and surrounded by music.
+In the late 1990s, after several years of working only in pencil and graphite, Benjamin started painting again in colour on large canvasses inspired by frequent visits to Marrakesh, where he became immersed in colour and surrounded by music.